viphsj/Coding-Guide/Notes/Elm/Think in Elm.md

 > Model — the state of your application
 >
-> Update — a way to update your state
+> Update — a way to update your state. composed by messages & update
 >
 > iew — a way to view your state as HTML